woodpecker-ci/woodpecker/docs/docs/30-administration/11-forges/35-forgejo.md

 # Forgejo

-Woodpecker comes with built-in support Forgejo.
+Woodpecker comes with built-in support for Forgejo.
 To enable Forgejo you should configure the Woodpecker container using the following environment variables:

 ```ini
 WOODPECKER_FORGEJO=true